ss-chang/stat159-project01/paper/sections/02-discussion.md

 ### Role in this project
 GitHub is particularly useful in this project for two reasons.
-One is that I can back up my work on a frequent basis with minimal effort, since I only need to execute `git push origin master` once I complete the initial set up.
+One is that I can back up my work on a frequent basis with minimal effort, since I only need to execute `git push origin master` to update the online repository after initial set up.
 This ensures that my data will be safe and reduces the reluctance that I would feel towards frequently backing up my files if I had to do it all manually.
 Another reason that GitHub is useful for this project is that by making my repository public, anyone can see what I am working on and view my progress.
 This promotes reproducibility by making my work transparent and clear to others, since they can look through my commit history and see what methods I am using to approach my project goal.
 In addition, others can collaborate with me on the project by creating a fork of my repository and making separate, independent changes to the files I have in my GitHub repository.